-This course introduces the student to the social change process through community development strategies and practices.
-Students are expected to examine community assets, gaps and needs and apply advocacy and community development strategies to create an effective and unique project that promotes social change.
-Students discuss social entrepreneurial strategies and creative ways to involve individuals, groups and communities in advocacy and social change processes.
-Students practice the skills and techniques of grant writing, logic modeling, and project evaluation.
+Students are introduced to the social change process through community development strategies and practices.
+Students examine community assets, gaps, and needs and apply advocacy and community development strategies to create an effective and unique project that promotes social change.
+Students discuss innovative and creative ways to involve individuals, groups, and communities in advocacy and social change processes.
+Students are introduced to, and practice, the skills and techniques of grant writing, logic modeling, and project evaluation.